 Michael Bigelow Dixon - Literary Manager, Guthrie Theater, 2004

 Every other year we tour our Ibsen production throughout the upper Midwest.
-We are currently booking tour dates for our 2015 production of A Master Builder.
+This spring we take The Master Builder to Brainerd, Thief River Falls, Grand Rapids and Red Wing, Minnesota and Stoughton, Wisconsin.
+For exact dates click here.
 If you are interested in bringing Ibsen to your town, contact Megan Pence our company manager for more info.

 Ibsen Road Scholar

 In cooperation with Winona State University, we offer an annual Ibsen Road Scholar — a week-long immersion into the man and his art.
 Click here for more information on this and all Road Scholar programs.

 Perfect for heritage organizations, classes and church groups, the Commonweal offers programs and discussions on Ibsen's legacy tailored to the needs and interests of your group.
 For more information contact Ibsen Festival Coordinator Adrienne Sweeney at (507) 467-2905 x208.

 In 2008 the Commonweal Theatre Company was awarded one of the first International Ibsen Scholarships for our commitment to the works of Henrik Ibsen.
 In addition to a monetary award, Executive Director Hal Cropp and Ibsen Festival Coordinator Adrienne Sweeney traveled to Norway as guests of the Norwegian government to receive the award and participate in the biennial Ibsen Festival and Conference.